Career Progression Plan: What It Is and How to Build One That Actually Works

 - The skill speculation problem: People are being judged based on assumptions or how they perform in interviews rather than on real, proven work.
 This leads to mismatched roles, frustration, and a disconnect between potential and performance.

-Build Career Progression Plans That Work
+How to Build a Career Progression Plan That Actually Works

 It’s time to treat career development like a well-engineered system—methodical, data-driven, and continuously evolving.